 B’dee, b’dee, b’dee, it’s Burl!
 That “b’dee” business was supposed to be the noise of Twiki the robot for you, but I’m not sure if I spelled it right!
 And what does Twiki have to do with Joe "Explorers" Dante’s marvelous movie Matinee?
 Exactly nothing!
 It was just fun to type, ha ha!

 I’ve already tipped my hand, I guess: I’m a fan of Matinee!
-Not only does it feature such delights as The Shook-Up Shopping Cart, but it teams up my favourite actor, Dick Miller, with John Sayles, a director, screenwriter and sometime actor I greatly admire!
-And plus it has John Goodman in it, whose performances I always enjoy, and lots of other stalwarts in the cast too; and the cream in the coffee is a grand re-creation of the 1950 giant monster pictures I love so well!
+Not only does it feature such delights as The Shook-Up Shopping Cart (with an early appearance by Naomi Watts of Mulholland Drive fame), but it teams up my favourite actor, Dick Miller, with John Sayles, a director, screenwriter and sometime actor I greatly admire!
+And plus it has John Goodman in it, straight out of C.H.U.D., and he's an actor I always enjoy, and lots of other stalwarts in the cast too; and the cream in the coffee is a grand re-creation of the 1950 giant monster pictures I love so well!

 Ha ha, the picture is set in Key West at the time of the Cuban Missile Crisis!
 There’s a kid named Gene who loves horror pictures and also a William Castle-like impresario arriving in town to show off his new gimmick-laden monster movie Mant just as the nuclear hysteria reaches its peak!
-There’s a subplot about another kid who likes a girl, but that girl has a violent b*yfriend who just came out of the reformatory and is itching to pound his young rival’s face into face-paste!
+There’s a subplot about another kid who likes a girl, but that girl has an imbecilic, violence-prone boyfriend who just came out of the reformatory and is itching to pound his young rival’s face into face-paste!
 Ha ha!

 The Key West setting is very nice, and the period details are grand!
 If I’d been Gene, I would have had a big crush on the beatnik girl with the ironed hair too!
 And then there’s Mant itself, from which we are generously shown many scenes, and it’s pretty wonderful!
 Any student of the 50s big bug movies and/or William Castle will recognize that it’s not exactly accurate – William Castle never made a big bug picture, and based on the elaborate effects, Mant’s budget looks to be bigger than that of Them!, which no other big bug picture ever was!
 (Them!, by the way, is a great picture, one of my favourites, and not just because it has an exclamation point in the title!)
 They were also long done with big bug movies by the early Sixties, except for a Fly movie here and there; and frankly the guy who plays the Mant itself has a contemporary-sounding voice that hurts the verisimilitude a bit!